MarkPThomas/MPT.SE.CrossSection-.netCore/README.md

 # MPT.SE.CrossSection
-A library and classes for working with various cross-sections, written in C# for .Net Core.
+A library and classes for working with various cross-sections for statics and structural engineering purposes.
+Written in C# for .Net Core.